 U.S. Satellite and Pearson Education launch a new, high school science course for Florida, Marine Science: The Dynamic Ocean.
 The breakthrough, integrated course, with hundreds of digital assets and online journals, is a viable option for high school graduation requirements for science.

 Houghton Mifflin Harcourt leads its STEM professional development with NASA Endeavor.
-K-12 educators enroll to earn STEM Education certificates from Teachers College, Columbia University.
+K-12 educators enroll to earn STEM Education certificates.

 U.S. Satellite and the National Board for Professional Teaching Standards work together to allow NASA Endeavor coursework to meet the portfolio requirements for becoming nationally board certified.